sanyamsmulay/the-awesome-suspender/README.md

 # The Awesome Suspender

-A modern, privacy-focused Chrome extension that automatically suspends inactive tabs to save memory and CPU.
-Built with Manifest V3.
+A modern Chrome extension that automatically suspends inactive tabs to save memory and CPU usage.
+Built with privacy and performance in mind, this extension helps manage browser resources effectively while ensuring user data remains secure.

+## Background

+This extension is an open-source successor to:
+- **The Great Suspender** - A popular tab suspension extension that was unfortunately compromised when sold to a third party who inserted problematic code.
+- **The Marvellous Suspender** - A trusted alternative that reached end-of-life as Chrome transitions to Manifest V3.

+The Awesome Suspender is built from the ground up using Manifest V3, incorporating the best features of its predecessors while maintaining a strong focus on security, privacy, and code transparency.

 ## Features